Khakai/khakai.github.io/content/posts/lovetok/index.md

 ```
 It uses the system() function to execute commands that are being passed through ‘cmd’ HTTP request GET parameter.

-I adjusted the payload, to list all files and directories in the root directory of the web server.
+I adjusted the payload to list all files and directories in the root directory of the web server.
 ```shell
  ${system($_GET[cmd])}&cmd=ls /
 ```